 – Award-Winning Programme –

-Marion Shirran, as a director of Oxford Therapeutics Limited, is proud to be a registered Stakeholder in NICE – The National Institute for Health and Care Excellence.
+Marion Shirran, as a director of Oxford Therapeutics Limited, is proud to be a registered Stakeholder in NICE – National Institute for Health and Care Excellence.
 Additionally, she is involved in the government’s All-Party Parliamentary Group on Obesity.

 We were proud to be nominated for the ‘Most Innovative Obesity Psychological Therapy Service’ in the UK Mental Health Awards 2022.

 We also appeared on the This Morning TV show with Holly Willoughby and Phillip Schofield.

 In 2010, we travelled to New York to be interviewed on the Good Morning America TV Show.